 - Secondary market transactions

-- Dispute mitigation and management – EPC and operational issues
+- Dispute resolution and management – including operational issues, adjudication and mediation

 - Contract variations and renegotiations

 - Contract termination issues

 - Property – including connection and supply agreements, lease arrangements and deed of easements

 Advised a leading renewable energy project developer on the funding and development arrangements for a £8 million DECC backed Liquid Air Energy Storage (LAES) system - a 5MW/15MWh energy storage demonstration project in the North West of England.

 Advised on the funding terms and creation of the Wave Hub delivery vehicle in Cornwall.
 Wave Hub is a test site for wave and renewable technology companies and will enable project developers to test their technologies before reaching full commercialisation stage.

 Advised Viridor Waste Management on all the legal aspects for the development of their Energy Recovery Facility (ERF) in Oxfordshire.
 We advised on the funding arrangements, a £205 million EPC Contract, PPP arrangements and a planning appeal.
 The ERF will generate enough renewable power for 38,000 homes and has the potential to supply heat into a district heating network.

 Advised Bristol City Council on the creation of one of the first modern municipal energy companies for retail gas and electricity supply.
 This included advice on all legal aspects - securing OFGEM licences, corporate and project structuring, commercial, funding, governance, state aid and public law issues.